 The demographic indicators place Burgas district among the top four in the country.
-In 2023, the results of the students in the district in the NEA in mathematics at the end of 7th grade were relatively high.
+In 2024, the results of the students in the district in the NEA in mathematics at the end of 7th grade were relatively high.
 However, the average grade in the State matriculation exam in Bulgarian language and literature continues to be relatively low.
-Healthcare in the district suffers from a shortage of doctors and hospital beds.
-Crime rates are rising and remain at levels above the national average.
-The share of forest areas is high.
+Healthcare in the district is still suffering from a shortage of GPs.
+The crime rate is rising and remains above the national average.
+The share of forest area is high.
 Burgas is the district with the highest rating in the culture and tourism sector.

 Download reports from preivious years: